b3838438org/TermuxPRoot/docs/install.md

 ```

-* Copying and pasting the following command lines into your Termux command shell is another way to get Arch on device.
+* Copying and pasting the following command lines into your Termux command shell is another way to get Linux on device.
 Hint, copy and paste the following:

 ```
 pkg install wget